Dogecat0/blog/source/_posts/AI LLM/initial-setups-and-plan.md

 ### 1. The `CLAUDE.md` Manifesto: The Project's Living Brain

 The most critical file in this commit isn't a `.py` file—it's `CLAUDE.md`.
-I've watched a couple videos on how to effectively use this document, here is probably the best one from the creator himself [one](https://www.youtube.com/watch?v=6eBSHbLKuN0&t=1143s).
+I've watched a couple videos on how to effectively use this document, here is probably the best one from the creator himself [link to the video](https://www.youtube.com/watch?v=6eBSHbLKuN0&t=1143s).

 In my case, it contains:
 - **Project Overview**: High-level goals for Aperilex.